auth0/docs/articles/api-auth/restrict-requests-for-scopes.md

   description: Writing rules to restrict user/client access to an API
 ---

-# Restrict Client or User Requests for API Scopes
+# Restrict Application or User Requests for API Scopes

 By default, any user associated with an [Auth0 client](/clients) can request an API's [scope(s)](/scopes#api-scopes).
 If you would like to restrict access to the API's scopes based on the user's role, client association, location, and so on, you can do so via [rules](/rules).
 Then, if a restricted user attempts to request scopes not permitted to them, they will receive an `HTTP 401` response.